 We start with the cheapest travel option in public transport, which is the airport rail.
 A single trip on the airport rail costs merely $9.
 Travelers can go from the Airport to the Union station anytime during the day without any red lights or bus fusses.

-You can find these trains after every 15 minutes between 6 AM to 8 PM spread over a total of 8 stations.
+You can find these trains every 15 minutes between 6 AM to 8 PM spread over a total of 8 stations.
 All of this makes the airport rail a highly affordable travel option in Denver.

 The light rail is another popular travel option across the city but it does not cover an area as large as the airport line.
 It lets passengers travel around 35 miles over different destinations.
 You can use this transport to travel to the following locations: